kmacdonald06/ai-openscale-icp/getting-started.md

 {: #monitoring}

 1. From the Insights page, click the `DrugSelectionModel` tile to view details about the monitored data.
-1. Slide the marker across the chart to view a day and time period that show data and then click the **View details** link.
+1. Click and drag the marker across the chart to view a day and time period that shows data and then click the **View details** link.
+Alternatively, you can click different time periods in the chart to change the data that you see.

      - For example, the following screen shows data for a specific date and time.
 The dates and times vary, depending on when you run the module.